 During your consultation, our team can go over the expected cost of your scar revision in the Twin Cities during your consultation.
 Price will be based on the type of scar revision performed.
 Financing is available.

 Schedule a consultation

 Each scar revision procedure is based on an individual’s body and goals.
 We would be happy to schedule a consultation to answer any questions you may have about your scar revision in the Twin Cities provide our recommendation on what we think is best for your situation.
-You will be well taken care of at Cosmetic Plastic Surgeons.
+You will be well taken care of at HealthPartners Plastic Surgery.
 We are confident you will be pleased with the results.